gatherworkshops/python/_courses/levelthree/gui.md

       ## Window

-      Create a window for your app:
+      Open `awesomeness.py` and create a window for your app:

       ```language-python
       import tkinter